Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 Stipends

-26. Can students holding a scholarship from NSERC, Mitacs, SSHRC or CIHR participate in the CREATE program?
+36. Can students holding a scholarship from CIHR, Mitacs, NSERC, or SSHRC participate in the CREATE program?
 Can they receive a CREATE stipend?

-Yes, students holding a scholarship from any one of these granting agencies should be encouraged to participate in a CREATE training program.
-It is permitted for trainees to hold a scholarship in addition to receiving a CREATE stipend during the tenure of their other scholarships in accordance with the university’s guidelines (except Mitacs-Elevate).
+Yes, students holding a scholarship from any of these granting agencies should be encouraged to participate in a CREATE training program.
+Trainees are permitted to hold a scholarship in addition to receiving a CREATE stipend during the tenure of their other scholarships per the university’s guidelines (except Mitacs-Elevate).

 Yes, international students and fellows may be offered stipends while visiting or enrolled at a Canadian university.
 The CREATE program allows for international travel expenses, so a proposal could also include an opportunity for foreign students to visit Canadian labs as part of the training program.